sjackman/thesis/whitespruce.md

 # Acknowledgements

 This work was supported by Genome Canada, Genome British Columbia and Genome Quebec as part of the SMarTForests Project (www.smartforests.ca).
-We thank Carson Holt for his help with the MAKER analysis and Martin Krzywinski for his help with Figure\ 2.
+We thank Carson Holt for his help with the MAKER analysis and Martin Krzywinski for his help with @fig:mtgenes.

 # References